ashleyingenito/ashleyingenito/README.md

 ## Hello there

 - My name is Ashley Ingenito
-- I'm a junior at the University of Pittsburgh majoring in Computer Science.
+- I'm a senior at the University of Pittsburgh majoring in Computer Science.